Common Cow Parsnip – Heracleum maximum

 Description

-Leaves: The leaves are opposite, broad, and lance-shaped.
+Leaves: The leaves are lance-shaped and arranged alternately along the stem.

-Habitat: It is commonly found in fields, meadows, and disturbed areas.
+Habitat: It is commonly found in wetlands, along stream banks, and in damp meadows.

-Distribution: Common milkweed is native to North America.
+Distribution: Great blue lobelia is native to eastern North America.

 Occurrence